 The overarching theme for the Council, which will run through all its initiatives and service delivery, will be responding to the Climate Emergency declaration.
-The Council's Portfolio Holder for Business & Environment is leading a group of Council members to produce a fully-resourced action plan which will be reported to Council although the following priorities have already been identified.
+The Council's Portfolio Holder for Business & Environment is leading a group of Council members to produce a fully-resourced action plan to be considered in tandem with this Strategy although the following priorities have already been identified.

-INITIATIVE To acquire land to build social housing to the highest environmental standards.
-A B To enable the planting of 160,000 new trees over the next four years.
-AB To enable the expansion of the water refill scheme. Α To bring forward a development plan document for environmental standards of new build properties. АВ To expand the provision of cycle ways in parks and cycle storage facilities in towns.
-AB Explore solar/battery energy opportunities BF To ensure the public realm contracts are designed in such a way as to minimise the environmental impact on the District To provide outstanding country parks at Newbold and Bishops Tachbrook ABE To undertake a Local Plan Review and develop a new transport and parking strategy for the district with WCC ABCE
+INITIATIVE FFF Ref Deliver the climate emergency action plan A B C D E F To acquire land to build social housing that is affordable to residents to high environmental standards and explore options for improving energy efficiency of the Council's current buildings To enable the planting of 160,000 new trees over the next four years AB To bring forward a development plan document for improved environmental sustainability of new build properties AB To expand the provision of cycle ways in parks and cycle storage facilities in towns AB Explore solar, battery and other energy opportunities BF To ensure the public realm contracts are designed in such a way as to minimise the environmental impact on the District ABCE To provide outstanding public amenities at Newbold Comyn, Bishops Tachbrook and Country Parks ABE To undertake a Local Plan Review and develop a new transport and parking strategy for the district with WCC ensuring that air quality issues are addressed Explore ways to support the objectives of the climate emergency through more sustainable and green requirements of event organisers in the District ABCE